 E. Sensitivity analysis results

 The RIA team conducted also a sensitivity analysis to see the robustness of above-mentioned results for different shares of domestic workers with written contracts.
 We did sensitivity analysis using the aforementioned assumptions for different discount rates.
-The worst-case scenario was taken with a discount rate of 13.235 % for lower bound values, while the best-case scenario referred a discount rate of 7.235% for upper bound values.
-Finally, the expected case was estimated using the same discount rate of 10.235% for central values.
-Results are summarized in the table 13 and figure 6 below.
+As mentioned above, when discussing the sensitivity analysis assumptions, the expected case was estimated using the discount rate of 10.235%.
+The worst-case scenario was estimated using a discount rate of 13.235 % (base case scenario discount rate, +3%) giving us the lowest values of the expected net benefits, while the best-case scenario was estimated using a discount rate of 7.235% (base case scenario discount rate, -3%) giving us the highest values of the expected net benefits.
+Finally, Results are summarized in the table 13 and figure 6 below.

 Table 13.
 Summary of incremental costs and benefits in worst, best and expected cases (GEL)